yuriks/3ds-demos/README.md

 # 3ds-process-dumper
 Allows dumping of memory from other processes in a 3DS.
 Use the `debug-flag` branch of https://github.com/yuriks/bootstrap/tree/debug-flag first to unlock SVC calls and debugging privileges.
+(Bootstrap offsets and struct layout for 9.2.0-20, will need adjustment for other kernels.)

 Use d-pad to select process id.
 B to display only the memory map, A to dump the process image.
 The process text, data and bss will be written out to a file `process_XXX.bin` on the SD.
 Currently the stack and heap are not dumped.
 It is also not currently possible to dump processes using the special memory layout.